Audi e-tron GT Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi e-tron GT are $2,108 a year for full coverage.
-Comprehensive insurance costs on average $532 each year, collision costs $1,102, and liability insurance is estimated at $338.
-A policy with just liability insurance costs approximately $394 a year, with coverage for high-risk drivers costing $4,600 or more.
-16-year-old drivers pay the highest rates at $7,342 a year or more.
+U.S. average insurance rates for an Audi e-tron GT are $2,108 a year including full coverage.
+Comprehensive insurance costs on average $532, collision insurance costs $1,102, and liability costs $338.
+Liability-only insurance costs as little as $394 a year, and high-risk driver insurance costs $4,600 or more.
+Teens pay the highest rates at up to $7,342 a year.

 Average premium for full coverage: $2,108